RichardvanRijn/Ikea_VINDSTYRKA/README.md

 | 21..22 | big-endian, int16         | 10           | NOx Index                            |
 | 23     | Checksum for bytes 21, 22 |              |                                      |

-(Byte 21-23 are not read because these are only usen in the SEN55 sensor)
+(Byte 21-23 are not read because these are only used in the SEN55 sensor)

 Write 0x03D2
 Unknown this address is not described in the publicly avalible datasheet.